-- All children requiring information in formats other than print have this provided (e.g. we have previously had a child who used Braille). - We adapt printed materials so that children with literacy difficulties can access them, or ensure access by pairing children/peer support/extra adult support.

-- We provide alternatives to paper and pencil recording where appropriate, or provide access through peer/extra adult scribing. - We use a range of assessment procedures within lessons (such as taping, role-play and drama, video, drawing) to ensure children with additional needs are able to demonstrate their achievement appropriately.
+- All children requiring information in formats other than print have this provided. - We adapt printed materials so that children with literacy difficulties can access them. - We provide alternatives to paper and pencil recording where appropriate. - We use a range of assessment procedures within lessons (such as taping, role-play and drama, video, drawing) to ensure children with additional needs are able to demonstrate their achievement appropriately.